ViscousTests/website/content/docs/mind/motivation.md

 #### Talking it Out

-Talk to someone (or yourself?) about the issue.
+Talk to someone (or yourself) about the issue.
 Sometimes the act of putting your issue into works can snap some clarity into it.
 The person you are talking to may also offer useful insights.
 Writing thoughts down can also sometimes work here, if no-one is available to talk to.

+This usually involves re-verifying the assumptions you've been making about the problem.

 #### Getting Psyched Up